 With over 5000+ servers, global server coverage isn’t a big deal for NordVPN.
 As far as features are concerned, specialized servers offered by NordVPN come pre-configured with Tor over VPN.
-Thus, NordVPN is a perfect solution if you’re looking for onion over VPN solution.
+Thus, NordVPN is a perfect solution if you’re looking for an onion over a VPN solution.

-Not only that, if you want to take your privacy to a whole another level, you can even use NordVPN’s Double VPN feature.
+Not only that, if you want to take your privacy to a whole another level, but you can also even use NordVPN’s Double VPN feature.
 However, your speeds are going to suffer a bit due to extensive encryption.
 Aside from that, 256-bit AES encryption, zero logs, and excellent device compatibility ensure your privacy is never compromised.